Physikbuddha/GitlabConnector/README.md

 bin/console kimai:reload -n
 ```

-You could also [download it as zip](https://github.com/Physikbuddha/GitlabConnector/archive/refs/heads/main.zip) and upload the directory via FTP:
+You could also [download it as zip](https://github.com/Physikbuddha/GitlabConnectorBundle/archive/refs/heads/main.zip) and upload the directory via FTP:

 ```
 /kimai/var/plugins/
-├── GitlabConnector plugin
+├── GitlabConnectorBundle/
-│   ├── GitlabConnector plugin.php
+│   ├── GitlabConnectorBundle.php
 |   └ ... more files and directories follow here ...
 ```
 ## How to use?